© Hotel Kandahar

 Cafes & Bakeries

 France generally is very relaxed with the idea of bringing children to restaurants.
-It is not unusual to see children sat late into the evening with their parents at even the smartest of restaurants.
+It's not unusual to see children with their parents late into the evening at even the smartest of restaurants.
 They may not necessarily have a children’s menu, as French children often eat the same type of food as their parents.
-However, being a family resort, most restaurants in Val d'Isère will be happy to accommodate children, so ask your server whether the kitchen could prepare small portions or simplified versions of meals.
-Traditional alpine food is not necessarily fussy or strongly flavoured like some regional specialities and children will probably love the idea of dipping into a fondue or grilling their own meat on a pierrade (hot stone).
+However, being a family resort, most restaurants in Val d'Isère will be happy to accommodate children, so if there isn't a specific menu to cater for them, simply ask your server whether the kitchen could prepare small portions of meals.
+Traditional alpine food is not necessarily fussy or strongly flavoured like some regional specialities, and children will probably love the idea of dipping into a fondue or grilling their own meat on a pierrade (hot stone).

 Italian & Pizza Restaurants

-Despite there being no specific vegetarian restaurants in Val d'Isère, there are plenty of pizza/pasta joints that will have meat-free options.
-You'll also find that if you eat cheese you'll be alright as many Savoyard dishes consist of little more than that!
+France isn't known for it's vegetarian dishes particularly, and there are no vegetarian restaurants in Val d'Isère, but there are plenty of pizza/pasta joints that will have meat-free options.

 We visit a selection of restaurants in Val d'Isère each year.
 You can read about our first-hand experience in our Restaurant Reviews.